stephan1373/eNMS/docs/source/automation/services.md

 The following features operate on Bulk Services that are currently filtered in the table display.

-- `Export Service as .TGZ`: Bulk export the filtered set of Services; stored on the server in the `files/services` folder.
+- `Export Service as .TGZ`: Bulk export the filtered set of Services to a .tgz archive that downloads to the user's browser.
 - `Bulk Edit`: Makes the same config change to all currently filtered services in the table display.
 - `Export as CSV`: Export the current filtered list of services in the